drealnn/atid_911n_barcode_plugin/README.md

-# atid 911n barcode plugin
+# Atid 911n Barcode Plugin
 Barcode scanner plugin for cordova.
 Not yet tested, in development.